 "You mean you actually get paid to solve business puzzles all day?
 How cool is that?"

-Also at the time, I had no idea if I had any talent.
+At the time, I had no idea if I had any talent.
 My GPA was good, but by no means excellent.

 I did not graduate in the top 10% at Stanford.